 What is hemifacial microsomia?

 Hemifacial microsomia is a congenital condition in which the tissues on one side of the face are underdeveloped.
-It primarily affects the ear, mouth, and jaw areas, though it may also involve the eye, cheek, neck, and other parts of the skull, as well as nerves and soft tissue.
-In 10 to 15 percent of cases, both sides of the face are affected, oftentimes asymmetrically.
+It primarily affects the ear, mouth and jaw areas, though it may also involve the eye, cheek, neck and other parts of the skull, as well as nerves and soft tissue.
+In 10–15% of cases, both sides of the face are affected, often asymmetrically.

 Hemifacial microsomia is the second most common facial birth defect behind cleft lip and palate, affecting one in every 3,500 to 4,000 births.
-The condition is typically nonprogressive, meaning that the areas of the face that are affected at birth will typically remain similarly affected throughout growth and development, neither worsening nor getting better.
+The areas of the face that are affected at birth will typically remain similarly proportionally asymmetric throughout growth and development, neither worsening nor getting better.

-Hemifacial microsomia has many names, including: craniofacial microsomia, first and second branchial arch anomaly, branchial arch syndrome, facioauriculovertebral syndrome, oculoauriculovertebral spectrum, and lateral facial dysplasia.
+Hemifacial microsomia has several other names, including craniofacial microsomia, Goldenhar syndrome, first and second branchial arch anomaly, branchial arch syndrome, facioauriculovertebral syndrome, oculoauriculovertebral spectrum, and lateral facial dysplasia.

 Watch this short video to learn more about hemifacial microsomia.

 It is unclear what causes hemifacial microsomia.
-Research has shown the process starts in the first trimester of pregnancy and may be caused by a vascular problem leading to poor blood supply to the fetus’ face during early development.
-The facial anomalies are not triggered by a mother’s actions or diet.
+Recent studies have identified several genes associated with this condition, such as GATA3, SH3B2 and FOXI3.
+Historically, there were theories that the malformation process starts in the first trimester of pregnancy and may be caused by a vascular problem leading to poor blood supply to the fetus’ face during early development, but this idea has no experimental support.
+We do not believe that the facial anomalies are triggered by a mother’s actions or diet.

-In the majority of cases, the condition is not inherited, and happens by chance.
-In a small minority of cases, a child may inherit the condition from his parents.
-An adult with hemifacial microsomia has about a 3 percent chance or less of having a child with the same condition.
+In most cases, the condition is not inherited and happens by chance.
+In a small minority of cases, a child may inherit the condition from their parents.
+An adult with hemifacial microsomia has about a 3% chance or less of having a child with the same condition.

 Symptoms of hemifacial microsomia range from severe to barely noticeable and depend greatly on the degree of deformity and how much of the face is involved.
 A child with a mild form of hemifacial microsomia may have a slightly smaller jaw and a skin tag in front of a normal-looking ear.
-In more severe forms, a child’s face may appear much smaller on one side of his face, with an abnormally shaped or absent ear.
+In more severe forms, a child’s face may appear much smaller on one side, with an abnormally shaped or absent ear.

 One of the ways clinicians describe and assess the severity of hemifacial microsomia is the OMENS classification.
 The OMENS classification examines the function and appearance of each of the following, looking for characteristics commonly associated with hemifacial microsomia:

-• Orbit (eye socket): small and underdeveloped eyes with impaired vision; absent or unformed eye; growths on the eye; one eye appearing smaller than the other, but with normal vision
+- Orbit (eye socket): small and underdeveloped eyes with impaired vision; absent or unformed eye; growths on the eye; one eye appearing smaller than the other

 Most children with hemifacial microsomia have facial anomalies but no other major medical issues.
-In some cases, babies born with hemifacial microsomia may also have other health problems such as malformed vertebrae, heart defects or abnormally shaped kidneys.
+Less commonly, babies born with hemifacial microsomia may also have other health problems such as malformed vertebrae, heart defects or abnormally shaped kidneys.

 Testing and diagnosis